pia0sbltg/CCL3Stepcounter/index.md

 ### Gamification
 We plan to add gamification features to make Movemate more fun and interactive.
 Instead of just showing your step count in a standard UI, Movemate introduces a **virtual pet** that thrives based on your activity:

 - **Daily Goals:** Feed your virtual pet by hitting your daily step goal.
-Keep a streak of several days and you pet will become _buff_
 - **Earning Coins:** Reach your goals to earn coins, which can be used to unlock new pets and customize your experience.
 - **Long-Term Engagement:** This feature rewards consistent effort and makes staying active feel like a fun game instead of a chore.

 With these features, Movemate turns step tracking into an engaging, goal-oriented experience.

 # Heuristic Evaluation and Usability Test design